gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * *pragma Elaborate (Unit)*

-  Pragma ``Elaborate`` can be placed in the context clauses of a unit, after a
+  You can place pragma ``Elaborate``  in the context clauses of a unit, after a
   |with| clause.
 It guarantees that both the spec and body of its argument will
   be elaborated prior to the unit with the pragma.
 Note that other unrelated units may be elaborated in between the spec and the body.